AusDTO/gov-au-ui-kit/.github/ISSUE_TEMPLATE.md

 ### What browser and device I was using

-Include the browser and device you were using (if relevant to the feedback)
+Include the browser and device you were using while trying to complete your task (if relevant to the feedback)

 ## What I expected to see